nitin-vig/ERAv4S7/README.md

   - Train Accuracy: **62.1%**
   - Test Accuracy: **85.1%**
   - High Receptive Field.
+  - A Dilated convoultion of dilation=2 is equivalent of a 5x5 or 3x3,3x3 convolution

 - **Analysis**:
   - Train accuracy still has scope for improvement.